NIOSH Workplace Safety & Health Topic

 What is frostbite?

 Frostbite is a severe reaction to cold exposure that causes freezing in the deep layers of skin and tissue.
 Frostbite can cause permanent damage.
 It is recognizable by a loss of feeling and a waxy-white or pale appearance in fingers, toes, nose, or ear lobes.
-For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation [PDF].
+For more information, see OSHA’s Cold Stress Quick Card, or OSHA’s publication, NIOSH Cold Stress Guide.

 What is hypothermia?

 Hypothermia occurs when the body temperature drops to less than 95°F. Symptoms of hypothermia include uncontrollable shivering, slow speech, memory lapses, frequent stumbling, drowsiness, and exhaustion.
 For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation.

 What can be done to avoid frostbite and hypothermia?